Managing diabetes is difficult. A chronic disease that is often times incurable,

 in Miami, Florida where he served as chief resident.

-HPV Prevention and You is a free seminar being held at 12 noon on Friday, May 26, in the Shearman
+On the Right Foot: Managing Diabetic Nerve Damage and Wound Care, is a free seminar being held at 12 noon on Friday, March 23, in the Shearman

 Conference Center at Memorial Hospital on Oak Park Boulevard.
 Light lunch